openstack-archive/deb-python-aioeventlet/doc/openstack.rst

 First try with a trollius executor for Oslo Messaging:

-* Jun 20, 2014: Patch `Add an optional timeout parameter to Listener.poll
+* June 20, 2014: Patch `Add an optional timeout parameter to Listener.poll
   <https://review.openstack.org/#/c/71003/>`_ merged into Oslo Messaging
 * May 28, 2014: Meeting at OpenStack in action with Doug Hellman, Julien Danjou, Mehdi Abaakouk, Victor Stinner and Christophe to discuss the plan to